Nele82/MERN-tutorial/README.md

 // Create a model using the schema const User = mongoose.model('User', userSchema);

+### mongoose.connect() method

+The mongoose.connect() establishes a connection between your Node.js application and a MongoDB database.
+It allows your application to interact with the database, perform CRUD (Create, Read, Update, Delete) operations, and manage data models.

+Syntax:

+const mongoose = require('mongoose');
+mongoose.connect('mongodb://localhost/test', options);

+Parameters:

+The first argument is the MongoDB connection string, which specifies the database location.
+In the example above, we connect to a local database named “test”.
+The second argument (options) is optional and can include settings like { useNewUrlParser: true }.

+Connection Events:

+After calling mongoose.connect(), you can listen for various events related to the connection:
+ >>> error: Triggered if there’s an error during connection.
+ >>> open: Indicates that the connection is successfully established.
+ >>> close: Fired when the connection is closed (e.g., when your app shuts down).

+Example:

+const mongoose = require('mongoose');
+mongoose.connect('mongodb://localhost/test');

+const db = mongoose.connection;
+db.on('error', console.error.bind(console, 'connection error:'));
+db.once('open', function callback() {
+    console.log('Connected to MongoDB!');
+    // Perform further operations here
+});

+- const mongoose = require('mongoose');: This line imports the Mongoose library into your Node.js application.
+Mongoose provides an elegant way to interact with MongoDB databases.
+- mongoose.connect('mongodb://localhost/test');: Here, you’re establishing a connection to a MongoDB database running locally.
+The URL 'mongodb://localhost/test' specifies the database server (localhost) and the database name (test).
+You can replace this with the actual URL of your MongoDB server.
+- const db = mongoose.connection;: The db variable holds a reference to the database connection.
+- db.on('error', console.error.bind(console, 'connection error:'));: This line sets up an event listener for any connection errors.
+If there’s an error during the connection process, it will be logged to the console.
+- db.once('open', function callback() { ... });: The 'once' event fires when the connection is successfully established.
+Inside the callback function, you can perform further database operations (e.g., querying, inserting, updating).

+## mongoose-sequence

+Mongoose-sequence is a versatile plugin for Mongoose, a popular MongoDB ODM (Object Database Modeling) library in Node.js.
+It acts as an intermediary layer between your application code and the MongoDB database, providing features like schema validation, query building, and data modeling.
+It simplifies the translation of MongoDB data into a format that Node.js can work with.

+### Mongoose-Sequence Plugin: Auto-Increment Fields

+The mongoose-sequence plugin allows you to create fields in your Mongoose schemas that automatically increment their values.
+When a new document is inserted into a collection or when you explicitly want to increment a field, this plugin comes in handy.
+You can use it for both global and scoped sequences:

+<<< Global Sequences >>>

+Each document has a unique value for the sequence field.
+For example, if you want an auto-incremented 'id' field in your User collection, you can achieve it like this:

+const mongoose = require('mongoose');
+const AutoIncrement = require('mongoose-sequence')(mongoose);

+const UserSchema = mongoose.Schema({
+    name: String,
+});

+UserSchema.plugin(AutoIncrement, { inc_field: 'id' });

+<<< Scoped Sequences >>>

+The counter depends on the value of other field(s).
+For instance, if your user model has a rank field representing a user’s rank in a tournament, you can increment it based on events.
+Behind the scenes, a commodity collection named counters is created to store increment references.

+### mongoose.Schema.plugin() method

+The plugin() method is defined on the Schema class.
+The mongoose.Schema.plugin() method in Node.js allows you to register plugins for Mongoose schemas.
+Plugins are reusable pieces of functionality that you can add to your Mongoose schemas.
+They enhance the schema with custom methods, virtuals, hooks, or other features.

+Syntax: schemaObject.plugin(callback_function, options)

+Example:

+const mongoose = require('mongoose');

+// Define a schema
+const gameSchema = new mongoose.Schema({
+    // ... fields ...
+});

+// Register a plugin (e.g., lastMod) with options gameSchema.plugin(require('./lastMod'), { index: true });

+// Create a model from the schema const Game = mongoose.model('Game', gameSchema);

 ################################
 # NODE.JS REQ & RES OBJECTS
 ################################